www-yq/BP-Causal/README.md

 # BP-Causal
 ## Overview
-This project is the PyTorch implementation for Causal lnference with Sample Balancing for Out-Of-Distribution Detection in Visual Classification [CICAI2022]
+This project is the official PyTorch implementation for Causal lnference with Sample Balancing for Out-Of-Distribution Detection in Visual Classification [CICAI2022]
 ## Environment
-Python 3.6
-Pytorch 1.6.0
-Or you can install directly from the environment.yaml we provide.
+You can know our environment settings or install directly from the environment.yaml we provide.

     conda env create -f environment.yaml
 ## Dataset